ArtaXerxess/Voice-Assistant-Mini-Project/GOAL.md

 - what is the log of 1000

 ## Files Creation
-- Create a empty file
+- Create an empty file
 - Create a Python file
 - Create a Java file
 - Create a PowerPoint file